strimzi/strimzi-kafka-operator/HACKING.md

 `make release` target can be used to create a release.
 Environment variable `RELEASE_VERSION` (default value `latest`) can be used to define the release version.
+The `release` target will:
+* Update all tags of Docker images to `RELEASE_VERSION`
+* Update documentation version to `RELEASE_VERSION`
+* Set version of the main Maven projects (`topic-controller` and `clutser-controller`) to `RELEASE_VERSION`
-The `release` target will create an archive with the Kubernetes and OpenShift YAML files which can be used for deployment.
-It will not build the Docker images - they should be built and pushed automatically by Travis CI when the release is tagged in the GitHub repsoitory.
+* Create TAR.GZ and ZIP archives with the Kubernetes and OpenShift YAML files which can be used for deployment and documentation in HTML format.

+The `release` target will not build the Docker images - they should be built and pushed automatically by Travis CI when the release is tagged in the GitHub repository.
+It also doesn't deploy the Java artifacts anywhere.
+They are only used to create the Docker images.

+The release process should normally look like this:
+1. Create a release branch
+2. Export the desired version into the environment variable `RELEASE_VERSION`
+3. Run `make release`
+4. Commit the changes to the existing files (do not add the TAR.GZ and ZIP archives into Git)
+5. Push the changes to GitHub
+6. Create a GitHub release and tag based on the release branch.
+Attach the TAR.GZ and ZIP archives to the release